tanbro/redis_func_cache/README.md

     ...
 ```

-the key name will be like:
+Then, the names of the key pair may be like:

 - `redis_func_cache:{my-cluster-cache:tlru-c}:0`
 - `redis_func_cache:{my-cluster-cache:tlru-c}:1`